 The cultural offerings of Cambridge whirl around a spectacular set of architectural and natural features...

 In keeping with the city's cultural traditions, there are many museums and galleries to explore, such as the Fitzwilliam and Kettles Yard.
-Stay in any of the central Cambridge hotels, which range from budget B&Bs to five-star retreats, for punt trips down the River Cam or strolls around the stunning University Botanical Gardens.
+Stay in any of the hotels in Cambridge city centre, which range from cheap B&Bs to five-star retreats, for punt trips down the River Cam or strolls around the stunning University Botanical Gardens.
 Alternatively, while away the day in any of the high-quality eateries and local shops.

 To see the city at its best, join an official guided tour.
 Walking around the city will enable you to appreciate the university's historic architecture.